-logrotate Rotate logs.
-It gzips, renames, and eventually deletes old logfiles according to the configuration files /etc/logrotate.conf and /etc/logrotate.d/.
-It is usually scheduled as a daily cron job

-/var/log/messages Global system logfile

-/var/log/dmesg Kernel ring buffer information

-/var/log/kern.log Kernel log

-95/240 E-mail

-/etc/mail/aliases

-/var/spool/mail/user Inbox for user on the local machine

-/var/log/mail.log (Debian) Mail logs

-/var/log/maillog (Red Hat)

-mail Mailclient with advanced commands for non-interactive (batch) use mailx pine Mailclient (obsolete)

-alpine Mailclient, a replacement for pine

-mailx -s "Subject" -S smtp="mailserver:25" \ Send a mail message to user@domain.com via an external user@domain.com < messagefile SMTP server mailserver recommended because many mailclients will display the received attachment inline)

-mutt -a binaryfile -- user@domain.com < /dev/null Send a binary file to user@domain.com using the Mutt MUA
+108/273 E-mail (Mail User Agent) mailclient of sender (Mail Tran SMTP serv ITA Isfer Agent) ver of sender ail, Exim, qmail er Agent) (Mail Delivery Agent) MUA (Mail User Agent) mailclient of recipient ~/.forward Mail address(es) to whic h forward the user's mail, or mail comm nands /etc/aliases /etc/mail/aliases Aliases database for use rs on the local machine.
+Each line has syntax alias: user /var/spool/mail/ user Inbox for user on the lo cal machine /var/log/mail.log (Debian) /var/log/maillog (Red Hat) Mail logs mail mailx Mailclient with advanced commands for non-interactive (batch) use pine Mailclient (obsolete) alpine Mailclient, a replacement t for pine lsmbox List the number of mess ages in a mailbox swaks The Swiss Army's Knife S SMTP, a flexible and scriptable SMTP tes st tool mailx -s "Subject" -S smtp="ma user@domain.com < messagefile ilserver:25" \ Send a mail message to user@domai SMTP server mailserver n.com via an external uuencode binaryfile mail use er@domain.com Send a binary file to user@domain.cc recommended because many mailclie received attachment inline) mutt -a binaryfile user@dom ain.com < /dev/null Send a binary file to user@domain.co om using the Mutt MUA

 Mailbox formats Each mail folder is a single file, storing multiple email messages. mbox Advantages: universally supported; fast search inside a mail folder.
-Disadvantages: issues with file locking; possible mailbox corruption. \$HOME/Mail/folder Maildir Each mail folder is a directory, and contains the subdirectories /cur, /new, and /tmp.
+Disadvantages: issues with file locking; possible mailbox corruption. \$HOME/Mail/folder Each mail folder is a directory, and contains the subdirectories $/cur$, $/new$, and $/tmp$.
 Each email message is stored in its own file with a unique filename ID.
-The process that delivers an email message writes it to a file in the $tmp/$ directory, and then moves it to $new/$.
-The moving is commonly done by hard linking the file to $new/$ and then unlinking the file from $tmp/$, which guarantees that a MUA will not see a partially written message as it never looks in $tmp/$.
-When the MUA finds mail messages in $new/$ it moves them to $cur/$. \$HOME/Mail/folder/ Advantages: fast location/retrieval/deletion of a specific mail message; no file locking needed; can be used with NFS.
+Maildir The process that delivers an email message writes it to a file in the tmp/ directory, and then moves it to new/.
+The moving is commonly done by hard linking the file to new/ and then unlinking the file from tmp/, which guarantees that a MUA will not see a partially written message as it never looks in tmp/.
+When the MUA finds mail messages in new/ it moves them to cur/. \$HOME/Mail/folder/ Advantages: fast location/retrieval/deletion of a specific mail message; no file locking needed; can be used with NFS.
 Disadvantages: some filesystems may not efficiently handle a large number of small files; searching text inside all mail messages is slower.